-Soft, fluffy and made with no sugar and freshly milled flour, this simple roll recipe is perfect to serve on a weeknight or to guests.
+Soft, fluffy and made with no sugar, these dinner rolls with fresh milled flour are perfect to serve on a weeknight or to guests.
 Bake in a cast iron skillet for a buttery crisp edge.

 On our homestead we try to serve every meal with a healthy carb, preferably made with freshly milled flour.
 If it is spaghetti night, we make homemade pasta using kamut.
 Steak is often paired with a slice of spelt bread.
 Or at snack time, I often eat a little bit of pita bread made with a mixture of hard red and hard white wheat berries.